 The ideas behind CAMSIS scales (developed from the original 'Cambridge Scale') cover not just a particular measure, but a whole distinctive theoretical approach to social stratification.
 This short statement is intended to provide a guide towards relevant reading, rather than to give a full account of the approach.
-A more extended introduction can be found in Prandy 1999b.
+Publications that introduce CAMSIS scales in more depth include Lambert and Griffiths 2018 (chapters 4-6), Prandy and Jones 2001, and Prandy 1999b.

 An early paper that deals with the problems inherent in attempts to measure stratification arrangements using the judgements of individuals is Stewart & Blackburn 1975.
 There is a very brief account of the Cambridge Scale and its construction in Stewart et al 1973, but the basic presentation is in Stewart et al 1980, particularly in Part I, which deals specifically with the Cambridge Scale.
 However, the whole book is essential reading for those who wish to understand the general approach.
 A short extract from one of these other, important sections is included in Holmwood 1996.
 Some of the broad theoretical ideas are developed in Holmwood & Stewart 1983, Prandy & Bottero 1995, Blackburn & Prandy 1997, Bottero and Prandy 2003, and Bottero 2005b.
 There is an extension of the underlying ideas to include gender in Bottero 1998.
 Holmwood & Stewart 1991 incorporate these ideas within a wider context of the nature of explanation in social science, particularly its relation to social theory.
 Bottero 2005a incorporates the approach in the wider context of understanding social stratification generally.
 Bottero et al. 2009 draw links between these approaches and ideas from a Bourdieusian perspective on social stratification.